Mini Chicken Pot Pies

 Quick and easy dinner recipe with all the flavor of pot pie.
 These Mini Chicken Pot Pies have Grands Biscuits that are loaded with chicken, cheese and mixed vegetables in a muffin tin.

 They are great for dinner, along with some ranch carrots or air fryer broccoli on the side.
 Or, you can serve them as a snack for parties or game days.
 Either way, everyone will love these little chicken pot pies!
+This recipe is such a fun and yummy way to make a homemade classic.
+My kids love anything in mini form and gobble them up when I make them!

 Why This Recipe Works

-- There really isn’t much prep work with these – I use a vegetable medley with frozen peas, green beans, and carrots so there’s nothing to chop.
+- There really isn’t much prep work with these.
+I use a vegetable medley with frozen peas, green beans, and carrots so there’s nothing to chop.
 It’s a great shortcut.

 How to Make Mini Pot Pies